01 of 03

 - Square grids can work nicely for very small HST units, but they become awkward when sewing larger patchwork.

-- When marking a grid directly onto fabric, the larger the grid, the higher likelihood of error.
+- When marking a grid directly onto fabric, the larger the grid, the higher the likelihood of error.

 - Sure, you can sew two right triangles together to create a triangle square, but individual triangles are stretchy on their long, bias edges.
 Why bother when quick piecing methods eliminate the need to fool with the bias?